unisn-g/xcodeless_swiftui/README.md

 ### Change the Name of the Executable

-Open the Makefile and adjust the first three variables to your liking.
+Open the Makefile and adjust the first four variables to your liking.